Car Hire Liverpool Airport

 Welcome to Easirent Car Hire Liverpool Airport

 Hello, my name is Paul and I am the Branch Manager for the Liverpool Airport branch.
-We have a large range of new hire vehicles that are perfect for families and business users all waiting to be collected from our branch.
+We have a large range of new hire vehicles including EVs that are perfect for families and business users all waiting to be collected from our branch.
 We also offer a shuttle bus service to and from John Lennon airport.
 Book direct with us today on our official website for the best price for Liverpool airport car hire.

 Arriving at Liverpool Airport by air, When you depart your flight, please collect your luggage and once outside arrivals please telephone 0151 515 3868.
-You can arrange pick up from the free drop-off car park, or pay £3 for pick-up from the express car park, outside Arrivals.
+You can arrange to pick up from the free drop-off car park, or pay £3 for pick-up from the express car park, outside Arrivals.

 Arriving at Liverpool Airport by train.
 Liverpool South Parkway is the closest rail station to Liverpool John Lennon Airport (LJLA) and is located approximately 2 miles from the airport itself.
 Transport is available between us and the rail station by bus or taxi.